Doctor of Physical Therapy

 Essential Functions

 The Doctor of Physical Therapy educates competent physical therapists who can examine, evaluate, diagnose, prognose, and establish interventions for patients/clients who receive services in acute, rehabilitation, and ambulatory health care settings.
-The observational, cognitive, communication, behavioral, social, and psychomotor skills deemed essential to complete this program and to perform as a competent practitioner of physical therapy are located in the School of Physical Therapy Student Handbook.
+The observational, cognitive, communication, behavioral, social, and psychomotor skills deemed essential to complete this program and to perform as a competent practitioner of physical therapy are located in the Doctor of Physical Therapy Student Handbook.

 If a student cannot meet these essential skills and abilities, it is the responsibility of the student to request an appropriate accommodation.
 The university will provide reasonable accommodation as long as it does not fundamentally alter the nature of the program offered and does not impose an undue hardship.